infojunkie/musicxml-mscx/doc/supported.md

 Supported features
 ==================

 The table below was inspired by [alphaTab's documentation of supported MusicXML features](https://www.alphatab.net/docs/formats/musicxml/).
-It is produced by running `npm run --silent generate:supported` which traverses the MusicXML XSD schema to generate the full hierarchy of elements.
+It is produced by running `npm run --silent build:doc` which traverses the MusicXML XSD schema to generate/re-generate the full hierarchy of elements.

 | Feature | Status | Comment |
 | --- | --- | --- |